-Get set for the Baja Ha-Ha!
+Get Set for the Baja Ha-Ha!
+Celebrating 21 Great Years!

-Celebrating 20 great years!

-We've got everything to make this your most memorable race yet.
-Our friendly, knowledgeable Associates are ready to help you with all of your outfitting & rigging needs!
+West Marine has everything to make this your most memorable race yet.
+Our friendly, knowledgeable Associates are ready to help you with all of your outfitting and rigging needs!

-Bellevue, WA - Mike Griffith
+Bellevue, WA - Mike Griffith 13211 Northup Wy. • (425) 641-4065

-13211 Northup Wy. • (425) 641-4065 Mike has 60,000+ miles cruising experience in the South Pacific, Hawaii, West Coast, Canada and Alaska.
+Mike has 60,000+ miles cruising experience in the South Pacific, Hawaii, West Coast, Canada and Alaska.
 Many of those miles were singlehanded.
 He has owned and upgraded the same C&C 38 for over 30 years, and holds a U.S. Coast Guard Masters License.